 What is bipolar disorder?

-Bipolar disorder is a mood disorder characterized by extreme shifts in mood, energy, and activity levels.
+Bipolar disorder, previously referred to as manic-depressive illness or manic depression, is a mood disorder characterized by extreme shifts in mood, energy, and activity levels.
 It typically consists of manic episodes (elevated mood, high energy) and depressive episodes (low mood, loss of interest).
 Bipolar disorder can affect an individual’s ability to function in daily life.

 - Bipolar 2: characterized by having depressive and hypomanic episodes but no manic behaviors.

-When both bipolar disorder and SUDs coincide, itโs known as a dual diagnosis, which presents a unique and often complex panorama that requires an increased level of care.
+When both bipolar disorder and SUDs coexist, it’s known as a dual diagnosis, or, co-occurring disorders.
+This presents a unique and often complex panorama that requires an increased level of care.
 Some of the issues that someone who lives with both conditions can be:

 - Self-medicating: One of the primary challenges is the tendency to self-medicate.
 People with bipolar disorder may use substances to cope with the intense mood swings, trying to dull the pain of depression or heighten the elation of mania.
 This self-medication can lead to a cycle of substance use, making both conditions worse.